heimskr/game3/doc/Entities.md

 # Entities

 Entities are things like players, NPCs and animals that can move around inside/among realms.
+Unlike tile entities, multiple entities can occupy the same position.

 ## Implementing a New Entity